yeha98555/data-engineering-zoomcamp/week_2_data_ingestion_mage/README.md

 4-2-4 Check "Tree"

-all exporters is under the transformer, like below.
+all exporters is under the transformer, like...<br>
 <img src="./images/pipeline_tree.png" width="500px">